Chopda Assembly constituency

 Chopda Assembly constituency is one of the 288 Vidhan Sabha constituencies of Maharashtra state in western India.
 This constituency is located in the Jalgaon district and it is reserved for the candidates belonging to Scheduled tribes.
-It is currently held by Jagdishchandra Walvi of the Nationalist Congress Party.
+It is currently held by Chandrakant Badiram Sonawane of the Shivsena.

+Overview

 It is part of the Raver Lok Sabha constituency along with another five Vidhan Sabha segments, namely Bhusawal, Jamner, Muktainagar and Raver in Jalgaon district and Malkapur in adjoining Buldhana district.

-As per orders of Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 10 Chopda Assembly constituency is composed of the following:
+After the passing of the Delimitation of Parliamentary and Assembly constituencies Order, 2008, Chopda Assembly constituency is composed of the following: